-A streamlined tech stack has the ability to optimize speed and increase order accuracy.
+A streamlined tech stack has the ability to optimise speed and increase order accuracy.
 It also provides accurate data in real time that can be shared with multiple third-parties.

-If you’re looking to optimize your supply chain prior to peak shipping season, it’s not too late to implement technology into your supply chain.
+If you’re looking to optimise your supply chain prior to peak shipping season, it’s not too late to implement technology into your supply chain.

 “Since partnering with ShipBob, we now have an automated system for shipping and can focus our time on new product launches.
-We continually are able to reliably and quickly fulfill thousands of orders during a single apparel drop.
-This partly has to do with ShipBob saving us time by automating the order fulfillment process.”Jason Ton, CFO of 100 Thieves
+We continually are able to reliably and quickly fulfil thousands of orders during a single apparel drop.
+This partly has to do with ShipBob saving us time by automating the order fulfilment process.”Jason Ton, CFO of 100 Thieves

 7. Store inventory across multiple warehouses

-If you partner with a 3PL especially, you have the opportunity to distribute inventory across multiple fulfillment centers to optimize shipping costs and reduce transit times.
+If you partner with a 3PL especially, you have the opportunity to distribute inventory across multiple fulfilment centres to optimise shipping costs and reduce transit times.

 For example, ShipBob merchant TB12 experienced 4x their normal volume during their second holiday season with ShipBob and saved 25% on shipping costs by splitting inventory.

-“This past holiday season would have been completely unmanageable for both our old 3PL and us, as they had one fulfillment center and no technology.
+“This past holiday season would have been completely unmanageable for both our old 3PL and us, as they had one fulfilment centre and no technology.

-With distributing our inventory, our fulfillment cost on comparable orders went down by 25%.”Michael Peters, VP of E-Commerce Operations at TB12
+With distributing our inventory, our fulfilment cost on comparable orders went down by 25%.”Michael Peters, VP of E-Commerce Operations at TB12

 8. Stock up on extra shipping materials

-The last thing you want to do is slow down fulfillment due to a shortage of packaging materials, so be sure to stock up on boxes, poly mailers, and other supplies that you need if you keep fulfillment in-house.
+The last thing you want to do is slow down fulfilment due to a shortage of packaging materials, so be sure to stock up on boxes, poly mailers, and other supplies that you need if you keep fulfilment in-house.

 Additionally, you will want to think through ways to make your brand stand out this holiday season.
 For example, you can make the unboxing experience memorable by using custom packaging, marketing inserts, and gift notes.